Patent

 - where applicable, a declaration of priority relating to a previous patent application for the same invention.

-To obtain a filing date for their patent application, you must provide at least a description and claims.
+To obtain a filing date for your patent application, you must provide at least a description and claims.

-If the application is incomplete or has any errors, you will be asked to rectify it within a time limit that varies depending on the error(s) found.
+If your application is incomplete or contains errors, you will be asked to correct it within the time limit set by the OPI.

 Duration of validity